codefresh-io/nat-traversal/README.md

 `secret` specifies a shared secret key relay client sends to server for the purpose of authorization.
 `tls` enables secure TLS communication with the relay server.
 `rejectUnauthorized` enables checking for valid server certificate.
-`verbose` outputs logs as the client is executed.
+`silent` outputs logs as the client is executed.

 ## Library Usage